bplmaps/cartinal/resources/guides/get-started-qgis.md

 #### Add a Basemap

 Under `XYZ Tiles`, you can access URL-based **tiled web maps** to use in your project.
 These detailed maps can make great **basemaps** for your GIS project.
-A basemap is a background map layer that provides spatial reference for your map data.
-Although it is not always necessary, a basemap can be very helpful for orientation and interpretation as you create, edit, or analyze geographic data.
+A basemap is a background map layer that provides spatial reference for the project you are working on.
+Although it is not always necessary, a basemap can be helpful for orientation and interpretation as you create, edit, or analyze geographic data.

 For this exercise, we will use [OpenStreetMap (OSM)](https://www.openstreetmap.org/#map=4/38.01/-95.84) as our basemap.

 ::: details Why OSM?
 OSM is a free community-built open-source tiled world map that comes pre-loaded into QGIS.
-You can connect your `Browser` to other tiled web maps with more specific relevance to your project, but OSM is comprehensive and very up-to-date.
+You can connect your `Browser` to other tiled web map services with more specific relevance to your project, for instance, if you are working on a project dealing with the natural environment, you may want a reference basemap showing elevation, but for referencing current streets and built-environment, OSM is a comprehensive and up-to-date choice.
 :::

 To add OSM to your project, navigate to `Browser > XYZ Tiles`, *right click* on `OpenStreetMap` in the dropdown, then select `Add Layer to project`.